getsentry/relay/docs/architecture/actors.md

 # Actors

-This document describes how Semaphore works through the perspective of the system actors and the messages exchanged by them.
+This document describes how Relay works through the perspective of the system actors and the messages exchanged by them.

 **TODO** Short description about infrastructure (i.e. actix-web, actix, tokio, futures), note that we are using the old style Future trait, and actix 0.7.x .